zwave-js/node-zwave-js/docs/api/driver.md

 		/** API key for the Z-Wave JS Firmware Update Service (https://github.com/zwave-js/firmware-updates/) */ firmwareUpdateService?: string;
 	};

 	/**
+	 * Normally, the driver expects to start in Serial API mode and enter the bootloader on demand.
+If in bootloader,
+	 * it will try to exit it and enter Serial API mode again.
+	 *
+	 * However there are situations where a controller may be stuck in bootloader mode and no Serial API is available.
+	 * In this case, the driver startup will fail, unless this option is set to `true`.
+	 *
+	 * If it is, the driver instance will only be good for interacting with the bootloader, e.g. for flashing a new image.
+	 * Commands attempting to talk to the serial API will fail.
+	 */
+	allowBootloaderOnly?: boolean;

+	/**
 	 * An object with application/module/component names and their versions.